¶¶Òõpro

 Philosophy and Theology for Ministry, M.A.

 ¶¶Òõpro’s Master of Arts in Philosophy and Theology for Ministry, offered through the College of Philosophy and Letters, provides the interdisciplinary foundations for intelligent ministry in the Church and further divinity studies required for ordination.
-For future priests, the degree also offers the opportunity to satisfy one year of the four years of graduate theological studies required for ordination.
+For future priests, the SLU degree also offers the opportunity to satisfy one year of the four years of graduate theological studies required for ordination.

 Curriculum Overview